NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 should allocate the optimal number of cores automatically.
 Similarly, the option ``--ntasks-per-socket`` is only of use if an unusual configuration of MPI processes is desired.
-The standard distribution enforced by the job scheduler is to spread processes evenly accross sockets: if the number of processes matches the number of sockets, one process will be places in each socket.
+The standard distribution enforced by the job scheduler is to spread processes evenly across sockets: if the number of processes matches the number of sockets, one process will be places in each socket.

 The allocation of MPI processes and threads can further be controlled with the